zammad/zammad-user-documentation/basics/service-ticket/settings/state.rst

 the customer has received an initial response, but the issue still hasn’t been resolved.

-.. note:: ⏱️ Tickets in a “pending” state do not accumulate time toward their SLA limits.
+.. note:: ⏱️ Tickets in a *pending* state do not accumulate time toward their SLA limits.

-   So, for instance, a ticket may be marked “pending reminder” if it’s waiting on feedback from a third-party supplier who’s out of town until next week.
+   So, for instance, a ticket may be marked *pending reminder* if it’s waiting on feedback from a third-party supplier who’s out of town until next week.